Lettuce

 Growing your own loose leaf lettuce in this perfect soil mix is super easy.
 If you use poor-quality (potting) soil, it's much harder and the results will be disappointing.
 So just go for the best.

-This lettuce is included in the free Planty Gardening app.
-Use it, and you'll get step-by-step guidance from seed to harvest.
+This leaf lettuce is included in the free Makkelijke Moestuin app.
+Use it and you will get step-by-step guidance from seed to harvest.

-So you don't need to know how to grow lettuce before you start: the app takes you through every step.
+You do not need to know how to grow leaf lettuce successfully before you start.

 Level 1: Sowing lettuce